-SAMHSA is proud to acknowledge the invaluable assistance and support provided by all of the 2009 Voice Awards program partners.
-Without their help the 2009 Voice Awards event would not have been possible.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) is proud to acknowledge the invaluable assistance and support provided by all of the 2011 Voice Awards Program Partners and Honorary Supporting Organizations.
+Without their help the 2011 Voice Awards event would not have been possible.

 The Advertising Council

 The Ad Council is a nonprofit organization with a rich history of marshalling volunteer talent from the advertising and media industries to deliver critical messages to the American public.
 Having produced literally thousands of public service advertising campaigns addressing the most pressing social issues of the day, the Ad Council has effected, and continues to effect, tremendous positive change by raising awareness, inspiring action, and saving lives.